~ Draco and Hermione ~

 "And I'm not Snape, Mr Zabini.
 All Slytherin's sit on the left of the room, Gryffindor's sit on the right.
 Don't talk, don't even look at each other until I'm confident you can behave like adults, understood?" asked Lupin, and everyone nodded grudgingly.
 As they walked into the room, Draco reluctantly moved towards Theodore.

 "Pomfrey says to go to the Hospital Wing," he said, pointing at his jaw.

-"Fuck you," was Theodore's instant reply.
+"Fuck off," was Theodore's immediate reply.

 "I think the best start to Defence Against the Dark Arts, especially at your age, is facing boggarts," said Lupin with a grin.
-Some people groaned, and others looked rather excited at the idea.
+Some people groaned, and others looked excited at the idea.

-"Point proven," muttered Theodore from behind them.
+"Point proven," muttered Theodore from behind him.

-"And Dementor's, since some people's memories are so horrific, the prospect of reliving such memories are their greatest fear," said Lupin, as though what Draco said was a genuine idea and not an insult to Harry.
+"And Dementor's, since some people's memories are so horrific, the prospect of reliving such memories are their greatest fear," said Lupin, as though what Draco said was a genuine idea and not an insult toward Harry.